gristlabs/grist-help/help/widget-custom.md

 `Any`, `Int` (*Integer column*), `Numeric` (*Numeric column*), `Text`, `Date`, `DateTime`, `Bool` (*Toggle column*), `Choice`, `ChoiceList`, `Ref` (*Reference column*), `RefList` (*Reference List*), `Attachments`.

+Use `title` and `description` fields to help your users understand what is the purpose of the column.
+The `description` will be displayed just below the column name, and the `title` will be used as a column label.
+Both are optional and you can put there any text you want.

+If you need to map multiple columns (for example in a custom chart widget), you can use `allowMultiple` option.
+This will allow your users to pick a set of columns that will be returned as list of mapped table column names.
+The `mapColumnNames` helper will then return an array of mapped column values in a single field.

 Suppose the user deletes a column or changes its type so that it will no longer match the type requested by the widget.
 In that case, Grist will automatically remove this column